jembi/openhim-core-js/docs/how-to/how-to-install-on-centos.md

 * It is important to perform a full backup before starting, to ensure the system can be restored if needed
 * Proceed to building and installing the rpm packages for the new version of Openhim core and console.
 (You are able to upgrade only the core or console, as long as the new version remains compatible)
-* Restore the settings and configurations (use the Import interface in openhim-console)
+* Restore server metadata (use the Import interface in openhim-console)
 * Update core & console config (not automated yet, needs to be done manually for each field)
 * Restore database
 * Test if upgrade worked